rollmeister/bitcoinle-core-armv8/README.md

 Pre-compiled available in binaries folder, might work for you.
 Otherwise...
 Compiling requires (see also choice of compiler before this step)
 ```
-chmod x+u autogen.sh #only need to do this line once
+chmod +x autogen.sh #only need to do this line once
 ./autogen.sh
 ./configure --disable-tests --disable-bench
 make